Aquarium: Nineteenth century

 In 1832, Jeanne Villepreux-Power, a pioneering French marine biologist, became the first person to create aquaria for experimenting with aquatic organisms.
+This experimentation led to several discoveries, including the first direct evidence that argonauts, a marine cephalopod, create their own shells.
 In 1836, soon after his invention of the Wardian case, Dr. Nathaniel Bagshaw Ward proposed to use his tanks for tropical animals.
 In 1841 he did so, though only with aquatic plants and toy fish.
 However, he soon housed real animals.
 In 1838, Félix Dujardin noted owning a saltwater aquarium, though he did not use the term.
 In 1846, Anne Thynne maintained stony corals and seaweed for almost three years, and was credited as the creator of the first balanced marine aquarium in London.
 English chemist Robert Warington experimented with a 13-gallon container, which contained goldfish, eelgrass, and snails, creating one of the first stable aquaria.
 The aquarium principle was fully developed by Warington, explaining that plants added to water in a container would give off enough oxygen to support animals, so long as their numbers do not grow too large.
 He published his findings in 1850 in the Chemical Society's journal.

 The keeping of fish in an aquarium became a popular hobby and spread quickly.
 In the United Kingdom, it became popular after ornate aquaria in cast-iron frames were featured at the Great Exhibition of 1851.
-In 1853, the aquarium craze was launched in England by Philip Henry Gosse who created and stocked the first public aquarium in the London Zoo which came to be known as the Fish House.
-Gosse coined the word "aquarium", opting for this term (instead of "aquatic vivarium" or "aqua-vivarium") in 1854 in his book The Aquariums: An Unveiling of the Wonders of the Deep Water.
+In 1853, the aquarium craze was launched in England, spreading from there to Germany, the United States and France as the result of the publications and activity of Philip Henry Gosse, the marine zoologist known as the "Father of the Aquarium".
+He created and stocked the first public aquarium at the London Zoo in Regent's Park, which came to be known as the Fish House.
+The Regent's Park aquarium, initially indiscriminately referred to as the "Fish House", "Vivarium", "Aquavivarium" or "Marine vivarium", soon yielded to the word "aquarium", a term coined by Gosse used as the title of his 1854 book The Aquarium: An Unveiling of the Wonders of the Deep Water.
 In this book, Gosse primarily discussed saltwater aquaria.
-In the 1850s, the aquarium became a fad in the United Kingdom.
+The high-water mark of the popular aquarium movement in Britain lasted from 1853 to 1860.